Algorithms for Massive Data -- Lecture Notes: Introduction to streaming algorithms

+We will start now using sketches for solving problems on data streams.
 A data stream is a sequence $x = x_1, x_2, \dots, x_m$ of elements (without loss of generality, integers from the range $[1,n]$).
 We receive these elements one at a time, from $x_1$ to $x_m$.
 Typically, $m$ is too large and we cannot keep all the stream in memory.
 The goal of streaming algorithms is to compute useful statistics on the stream while using as little memory as possible (usually, poly-logarithmic in $m$ and $n$).
+Example of quantities that we may be interested in computing: average, sum, most frequent element, estimated frequency of every element, frequency moments (e.g. sum of the squares of frequencies).
+Importantly, the algorithm must be able to output the desired statistic at any point in time: immediately after receiving the $i$-th stream element $x_i$, the algorithm must be able to output the statistic for $x_1, x_2, \dots, x_i$.

 A streaming algorithm is evaluated on these parameters: